 Commercial motor vehicles are large and especially dangerous when they are moving in reverse.
 Blind spots in commercial vehicles may be as long as 70 feet, which is more than enough for a vehicle to be completely out of view of a truck driver.
 A semi driver may be negligent if he or she:

 Even though improper backing accidents occur at slow speeds, they can still lead to serious or even fatal injury.
 Improper backing can cause underride accidents, pedestrian or passenger injury, or extensive property damage.
 A personal injury settlement can help you recover damages for medical bills, lost wages, property damages, and the ongoing cost of care and rehabilitation.
 It also provides recompense for intangible losses such as pain and suffering.

-The lawyers at Butler Wooten & Peak LLP understand that a trucking accident can have a profound and serious impact on your family’s well-being.
+The Atlanta truck accident lawyers at Butler Prather LLP understand that a trucking accident can have a profound and serious impact on your family’s well-being.
 That’s why we’re committed to helping victims of trucking wrecks find financial security and healing.
 Our twenty years of service to the community and victims of trucking accidents speaks for itself.

 Your claims process begins with a free initial consultation.
 One of our associates will review the facts of your case and provide you with a risk-free review of your legal options.
 To take advantage of our contingency- fee based legal services, fill out our online form or call us at (800) 242-2962 today.